Digital Nomad Life in Porto, Portugal

 When we asked people living in Porto about club and activities where newcomers can meet others, they responded:

 "Expats in Porto often join various clubs and activities to meet new people and immerse themselves in the local culture.
 These include language exchange groups, where they can practice Portuguese and teach their native language to locals.
 They also participate in cooking classes to learn about Portuguese cuisine, or join wine tasting clubs to explore the country's rich wine culture.
 Sports clubs are also popular among expats, with football, surfing, and yoga being some of the most common activities.
 There are also hiking and cycling clubs that organize regular trips to the beautiful countryside surrounding Porto.
 Expats often join cultural and artistic societies as well, such as photography clubs, book clubs, or theater groups.
 These provide opportunities to engage with the local arts scene and meet like-minded individuals.
 In addition to joining clubs and activities, expats in Porto often meet people through networking events and social gatherings.
 These can range from informal meetups in local bars and cafes, to more formal business networking events.
 Many expats also use online platforms and social media groups to connect with others in the expat community.
 Volunteering is another great way for expats to meet people in Porto.
 There are numerous charities and non-profit organizations in the city that welcome the help of foreign volunteers.
 This not only provides a chance to give back to the community, but also to meet locals and other expats.
 Lastly, many expats meet people simply by immersing themselves in the local culture and lifestyle.
-This could involve shopping at local markets, attending local festivals and events, or simply striking up conversations with neighbors and people in the community," explained one expat living in Porto, Portugal.
+This could involve shopping at local markets, attending local festivals and events, or simply striking up conversations with neighbors and people in the community," said one person in Porto.

 What is life like in Porto?